FAQs

 What is the difference between the different types of walk?

 Sociable, moderately-paced Nordic Walking in stunning locations with a mixed ability group.
-These words are led by your Instructor or Walk Leader and enable you to the most of our surroundings and nature.
+These nordic walks are led by your Instructor or Walk Leader and enable you to the most of our surroundings and nature.
 The groups are managed well so that all moderate to high abilities are catered for.
 What better way to enjoy being active outdoors.

-Walk Leader Adventure Walk
+Walk Leader Wednesday

 Why do I need to do a course?